-Micros Simphony 1.x - Oracle Hosted Interface
+Micros Simphony (First Edition) - Oracle Hosted Interface

 Yellow Dog Inventory synchronizes data with Micros Simphony.
 This document outlines requirements necessary to ensure a clean sync.

 Once each hour, Yellow Dog Inventory will push all new item definitions into Micros Simphony as well as pull all sales and returns.
 Various other codes are also pulled from Micros.

 Yellow Dog Requirements

 The following business information is necessary in order to fully configure Yellow Dog Inventory to interface with Micros:

 Upgrading From Micros 9700?